-- Conventional: where the fund manager tries to anticipate market reactions (ie. buy when the market is going up, and sell when the market is going down).
+- Conventional: where the fund manager tries to anticipate market reactions by buying when the market is going up, and selling when the market is going down.

 - Contrarian: where the fund manager works out what he thinks a company is worth, and then buys when the share price is cheap and sells when it’s expensive (it’s the Warren Buffett approach).
 Contrarians get very excited when stock markets are crashing – it makes for lots of good deals!
 This style is quite similar to “value” investing – but the difference (as I understand it) is that contrarians really watch out for stocks where the market is super pessimistic about their prospects.

 My personal bias is toward a contrarian investment style – it just make sense to me.
 In our daily lives, people overreact to bad news, then they get comfortable and it’s suddenly not so bad.
 When that plays out in a market, you get overreactions to bad news (dramatic plunges in price), followed by adjustment back to a more normal expectation.
-Contrarians would buy up during the bad news part of the cycle.
+Contrarians would buy up during the bad news part.
+Makes for good gains!

 I’ve saved this one for last – because it’s the one that seems to carry the most weight.
 It’s the statistic that every Unit Trust fund manager will quote in his sales pitch.
 And genuinely, I think that it’s the least important.
 Here’s why: